bertiqwerty/rvimage/README.md

 ## Configuration
 Create a file `rv_cfg.toml` in `%USERPROFILE%/.rvimage/rv_cfg.toml` (or probably `$HOME/.rvimage/rv_cfg.toml` under Linux, untested) with the following content.
 Currently, only authorization with key-files without passphrase is supported.
-The config will be read on start up of the application.
-To activate changes you have to restart.
 ```
 connection = "Ssh" # "Local" or "Ssh", Local for local folder
 cache = "FileCache"  # "NoCache" for not caching at all or "FileCache" for caching files in a temp dir.